letsvalidate/api/README.md

-You can follow us on [Twitter](https://twitter.com/letsvalidate) for upcoming updates.
+You can follow us on [Twitter](https://twitter.com/letsvalidate) or subscribe to our [newsletter](http://eepurl.com/cMQjGz) for upcoming updates.

 ### API for generating thumbnails of captured screenshots of websites.